Mountain Justice (1915 film): Plot

-Angus McDonald (Arthur Shirley) and Jeffrey Kirke (Lon Chaney) are running an illegal moonshine business.
+Angus McDonald and Jeffrey Kirke are running an illegal moonshine business.
 Angus is slow and cautious, while Jeffrey is hot-tempered and treats his wife Mary very poorly.
 Nora Davison is a local girl who is desperately in love with Angus, but he is only interested in his partner's wife, Mary.
 One day Jeffrey beats his wife into unconsciousness, and Nora has to physically prevent Angus from killing Jeffrey in a rage.
 Mary decides to leave her husband, although she still loves him.
 Angus professes his love to Mary, but she tells him that she still only loves her husband, in spite of the ill treatment she receives from him.

 Jeffrey Kirke gets a tip that U.S. revenue officers are going to raid his still.
 He prepares an ambush in which one of the police officers is killed.
 Angus captures Kirke and turns him over to the police officers, thinking it to be a convenient way to rid himself of his rival.
 The local mountain men learn of Angus' betrayal of his partner and plan to hang him.
 Nora arrives and pleads with them to spare Angus' life.
 Nora's father holds the mob at gunpoint until they disperse.
 Afterward, Angus finally realizes his true love for Nora.